fourkitchens/crowd.work/src/server/modules/README.md

 #Server Modules
-This is were server-side code for modules will be placed.
+This is where server-side code for modules will be placed.